 This two-semester course provides an introductory study of the structure and function of the human body.
-In Anatomy and Physiology, students will build a strong foundational knowledge of the inner working of the human body including the related mechanisms that operate to maintain homeostasis.
+In Anatomy and Physiology, students will build a strong foundational knowledge of the human body including the mechanisms and processes that operate to maintain homeostasis.
 Students will explore these concepts through laboratory dissections, hands-on activities, and demonstrations.
-Upon completion, students should be able to demonstrate a basic understanding of the fundamental principles of anatomy and physiology and the relationship between the two disciplines.
+Upon completion, students should be able to demonstrate an understanding of the fundamental principles of anatomy and physiology and the relationship between the two disciplines.